-As I pondered “What’s next?” for my professional path over the past several years, I made notes, reflected on past work, and talked with friends, advocates, and strangers.
+As I pondered “What’s next?” during my mid-career years, I made notes, reflected on past work, and talked with friends, advocates, and strangers.
 In my time of discernment, a few themes emerged:

-- Creativity, change and collaboration are compelling to me.
+- Creativity, change and collaboration are essential in my daily professional practice.

 - I value difference.

 The application of my communication skills, strong policy and planning background, and personal values in a role at Environmental Initiative offer a professional continuation of a conversation I had with hiking companions over a beer on a remote segment of the Great Wall in China.
 How do we balance human needs, the health of the environment and economic strength in a global economy with heterogenous political structures?
 How do we balance the reality that we are wearing outdoor clothing manufactured in the very country where we sit while lamenting the air, water and soil pollution?

 My professional focus lies at the intersection of the natural, built and human environments where strong connections bridge gaps.
 It was informed by early childhood exposure to service and civic engagement as my parents worked with others organizing, planning, and acting for equality in human rights.